sasoria/microfrontend-modules-demo/app-a/README.md

 Builds a static copy of your site to the `build/` folder.

 ```
-$ npm run podlet
+$ npm run server
 ```

-Starts the Podlet server at http://localhost:7001.
+Starts the server at http://localhost:7001.